 The RV AC unit is connected to the RV electrical system through an electrical box.
 If you’re lucky you will be able to unbolt the entire box so you can bring the entire thing outside of the RV AC without having to remove the main AC cover on the outside.

 There are a few things you want to be careful of here.
-The RV AC is connected to your RV thermostat which is also connected to the furnace.
+The RV AC might be connected to your RV thermostat which is also connected to the furnace.
 We learned the hard way that if you undo certain wires it will stop the furnace from working.
+The wiring your camper might be different though.

 If you look at the picture above you will see the large yellow cable going into the black box on the very left.
 Disconnect them from the black box and cover the bare wires with electrical nuts and electrical tape.